Rain and flooding in southern Florida as Hurricane Helene approaches.

 Strong winds and heavy rains are also reported in Miami.

-In Cuba, Helene had already prompted evacuations in flood-prone areas in the provinces of Pinar del Río and Artemisa before heading north.
+In Cuba, Helene had already caused evacuations in flood-prone areas in the provinces of Pinar del Río and Artemisa before heading north.

-The governor of Florida, Ron DeSantis, declared a state of emergency statewide as the hurricane continues its path toward the coast.
+Florida Governor Ron DeSantis declared a state of emergency statewide as the hurricane continues its path towards the coast.

 Local authorities have urged residents to take precautions and follow evacuation orders in vulnerable areas.